 What happens at each dose escalation

 Each dose increase typically causes a temporary uptick in GI side effects (nausea, constipation, fatigue).
 Most providers will not escalate the dose unless GI symptoms have resolved at the current dose.
-Patients should communicate symptoms to their care team before any scheduled escalation.
+Patients need to communicate symptoms to their care team before any scheduled escalation.
 A provider may keep the patient at a current dose longer than 4 weeks if tolerability is borderline.

 Missed-dose handling